NIIT-Software-Engineering/Jagrit-Vinit-Jeel-Mansi-Manoj/Vinit-Koshti/Feasibility-Report.md

 ## Limitations and Constraints

 - The application requires Internet connection and a web browser to access the application independent of the device.
-- The appication is initially built only for (Enlish US).
+- The application is initially built only for (English US).
 Therefore it is searchable in the same language only.
 - The application is built keeping in mind the user has basic knowledge in using Web Applications.
+- The application produce result based on the database, so its robustness to query depends on the size and dimension of database.

 ## Economic Feasibility